MicrosoftDocs/win32/desktop-src/direct3d11/d3dx11getimageinfofromresource.md

 ---
 title: D3DX11GetImageInfoFromResource function
 description: Note The D3DX (D3DX 9, D3DX 10, and D3DX 11) utility library is deprecated for Windows 8 and is not supported for Windows Store apps.
-Note Instead of using this function, we recommend that you use resource functions, then use DirectXTex library (tools), LoadFromXXXMemory (where XXX is WIC, DDS, or TGA; WIC doesn't support DDS and TGA; D3DX 9 supported TGA as a common art source format for games).
-Retrieves information about a given image in a resource. ms.assetid: 'e4752eb3-38d5-4922-b3c8-5fdcd0cc0610'
+Note Instead of using this function, we recommend that you use resource functions, then use DirectXTex library (tools), LoadFromXXXMemory (where XXX is WIC, DDS, or TGA; WIC doesnt support DDS and TGA; D3DX 9 supported TGA as a common art source format for games).
+Retrieves information about a given image in a resource. ms.assetid: e4752eb3-38d5-4922-b3c8-5fdcd0cc0610
+keywords:
-keywords: ["D3DX11GetImageInfoFromResource function Direct3D 11"]
+- D3DX11GetImageInfoFromResource function Direct3D 11
 topic_type:
 - apiref
 api_name: